promptedbyesha/product-feature-adoption-ab-test-analysis/README.md

 This suggests:
 - Possible behavioral differences between new and returning users
 - Feature may be more effective during onboarding than for habitual usage
-- Potential selection bias — more engaged users are more likely to use the feature
+- Potential selection bias, more engaged users are more likely to use the feature

 👉 Key takeaway:
 Not all statistically significant results translate into universal product wins, segmentation is critical to avoid misleading aggregate conclusions.